 How SKUs are used in ecommerce

-SKUs help you keep track of your inventory with regard to both inbound and outbound logistics, and are especially helpful when working with a third-party fulfillment provider.
+SKUs help you keep track of your inventory with regard to both inbound and outbound logistics, and are especially helpful when working with a third-party fulfilment provider.

 When working with a new third-party logistics (3PL) provider, you will likely be asked how many different SKUs you have in your inventory.
-This helps the 3PL know how much warehousing and storage space you will need in their fulfillment center, as well as how complex your orders may be.
+This helps the 3PL know how much warehousing and storage space you will need in their fulfilment centre, as well as how complex your orders may be.

-Many 3PLs store each unique SKU in its own bin or shelf space to optimize picking lists to make the picking and packing process as accurate and efficient as possible.
+Many 3PLs store each unique SKU in its own bin or shelf space to optimise picking lists to make the picking and packing process as accurate and efficient as possible.